Suge Knight: End of Death Row Records

 In June 2008, Death Row Records was put up for auction in Bankruptcy Court.
 The winning bid went to New York-based company Global Music Group.
 Global Music Group failed to secure funding and the Death Row Records catalog eventually went to Wideawake Entertainment.

+In early 2008, Knight formed a new record company called Black Kapital Records as a vehicle of releases after his former label Death Row Records filed for bankruptcy, rumored to be due to having few artists and Knight's prison time.
+Knight alongside Manager Nino Cappuccino, Young Life and label A&R executive Lesane Casino debuted a reality show called Unfinished Business.
+The show was based on Knight dispelling long-standing rumors in sit down interviews, his days with Death Row and the artists he worked with, and finding new talent for his record label.